Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 Wei-Hock (Willie) Soon, astrophysicist and geoscientist, Solar and Stellar Physics Division, Harvard-Smithsonian Center for Astrophysics

 Twenty years forward of the 2nd edition arrives the welcome 3rd edition of Hot Talk, Cold Science: Global Warmings Unfinished Debate.
 Drs.
-Singer and Legates uphold the vital method of scientific inquiry, which is the only way to improve the current, blurred description of the physical nature of the human impact on the terrestrial ecosystem.
+Singer, Legates and Lupo uphold the vital method of scientific inquiry, which is the only way to improve the current, blurred description of the physical nature of the human impact on the terrestrial ecosystem.
 Nonetheless, the scientific questions about global warming are largely inseparable (properly so) from policy discussion.
-Singer and Legates present extensively updated and expanded material on both aspects.
+Singer, Legates and Lupo present extensively updated and expanded material on both aspects.
 Where heat explodes in the debate is exemplified by loud claims that quantitative description of the vastly complex terrestrial ecosystem is settled science, a belief destructive to invaluable scientific inquiry.
 Should piratical, adrenaline-mongering continue to strangle rational thought that is antithetical to improved scientific results?
-Singer and Legates reject ignorance in favor of cool, scientific clarity in the search for illumination in the ways of the terrestrial ecosystem in order to inform best policy.
-As Singer and Legates do, lets keep the debate scientifically sound and enlightening.
+Singer, Legates and Lupo reject ignorance in favor of cool, scientific clarity in the search for illumination in the ways of the terrestrial ecosystem in order to inform best policy.
+As Singer, Legates and Lupo do, lets keep the debate scientifically sound and enlightening.

 Sallie L. Baliunas, former Staff Astrophysicist, Harvard-Smithsonian Center for Astrophysics